 I was born and raised in the UK, took a degree in Photography at the London College of Printing, spent twenty years in Australia and then relocated back to Britain in 2009.
 People often ask why – it’s probably got something to do with the fact that, despite the weather, Britain does better cheese and ale.

-Since 1992 I’ve authored and regularly updated travel guides to Australia, China, Indonesia, Iceland and Hong Kong, helped compile a Chinese cookbook and written articles on subjects ranging from crime to horse racing and history.
-The Mercenary Mandarin, my biography of William Mesny – a nineteenth-century British adventurer who became a decorated general in the Chinese military – was published in March 2016.
-I also work as an editor.
+Between 1988 and 2018 I worked mostly as a travel writer, authoring and updating guidebooks to Australia, China, Indonesia, Iceland and Hong Kong.
+In what little spare time that left me, I helped compile a Chinese cookbook and wrote articles on subjects ranging from crime to horse racing and history.
+Nowadays, I also work as an editor.

-Writing is an intensely focused profession, involving long stretches spent alone with a computer.
+Writing is an isolated profession, involving long stretches spent alone with a computer.
 At other times I like to get out of the house and pursue interests in wildlife, Chinese martial arts and scuba diving.
 Preferably somewhere warm.